 Our AGM this year receded a successful Folk for Roots event at Altachorvie.
 The full minutes of the AGM can be found on the downloads page.

 Roots of Arran Forest School Leaders are helping island primary schools develop outdoor learning areas…

 …adjacent to school grounds and pass on outdoor learning skills to teachers as from May 2017.
 So far, Kilmory Primary School has developed a mini-pond, carried out a survey of British V Spanish bluebells in their adjacent woodland and learnt how to put up tarp shelters and make hot drinks using a kelly kettle.
 Other activities have included bug searches and journey sticks.
+Brodick Primary School explored their adjacent woodland and opened it up by removing a dense area of invasive rhododendron with loppers and saws.
+The children also tidied up a neglected gardening area at the back of the school and filled the many tubs with fresh compost kindly donated by the Coop for a variety of seeds including runner beans and sunflowers.
 This is just the start!

 May 2017 – Wooden shelter nearly finished